Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Oh, where to start… first off, Pat ‘Riot’ Whitaker is essentially a walking mountain (literally and figuratively) of heavy musical knowledge.
-Anyone that’s talked with him can attest to this.
-One look at his ‘Old-School Sunday’ column and you’re delving into his musical memory.
+Oh, where to start… first off, Pat is essentially a walking mountain (literally and figuratively) of heavy metal musical knowledge.
+Anyone he’s talked with can attest to this.

-I’ve known Pat for a few years now, we were initially acquainted just from yapping music on social media when each of us were writing for different music blogs.
-He asked if I wanted to ‘guest write’ a review (on Lo-Pan, which I republished here), and we became friends.
-Even though we live about 800 miles apart, I’ve met him twice.
-The first time was at a heavy music festival, second time was… at a heavy music festival.
-Shocking, no?
+I’ve been acquainted with Pat for a couple of years now, and even though we live at a distance of about 1000 miles, I’ve met him twice.
+The first time was at a heavy music festival, the second time was… at a heavy music festival.
+Shocking.

-As I was starting up Riff Relevant, it coincided to when Pat split ways from his former writing endeavor.
-I invited him to roost here for as long as he likes.
-The man needed to channel all that cybernetic musical energy somehow, and I thought he might have a good time.
-In case you haven’t noticed, Pat writes an average of three to four articles a DAY.
-I really do suspect he’s part Terminator, and wouldn’t be surprised to see ‘Cyberdyne Systems’ stamped on the back of his neck.
-The man breathes heavy music as a life force.
+As I was starting up Riff Relevant, it coincided with when Pat split ways from his former writing endeavor.
+I invited him to roost here for a spell.
+He needed to channel all that cybernetic musical energy somehow, and I thought it might bring a bit of diversity to the site.

 RiffRelevant.com now presents Pat ‘Riot’ Whitaker’s Favorites of 2017!
 Pat chose a total selection of 50 releases from the year, with a handful of honorable mentions included.
 See his list and check out these bands! – Leanne